Satya 2: Production

 "As a film maker I have been doing a deep study of the underworld and its gangsters for more than two decades primarily for the purposes of gathering subject matters for my films and to get inspired for characters from real life references..And that's how films like Satya and Company happened...
 Then one day it occurred to me what if a guy out there studied the same gangsters not for becoming a film maker but for the purpose of becoming a gangster himself.it's that idea of mine which finally shaped itself into Satya 2.
 A new age gangster will obviously be armed with the mistakes of the earlier gangsters and also with the modern day policing methods" said Ram Gopal Varma.
 One romantic song of Satya 2 was shot in Kashmir in June 2013.
 The Central Board of Film Certification (CBFC) passed Satya 2 with A certificate with 3 cuts.
 Satya 2 is made within the budget of Rs 15 crore.

-Although the film was promoted as a trilingual, the Tamil version was mostly dubbed.
-(Note: The CBFC certificate of the Tamil version indicates that it is not a dubbed version.)